The House of Asterion: Plot summary

-The narrator, Asterion, begins the story by suggesting to the reader that certain defamatory claims—that he is arrogant, misanthropic, or mad—are untrue.
-He describes his house in detail: that it has no locked doors; that it has many corridors and rooms, pools, and courtyards.
-He explains his eremitic ways by recounting how once, when he left his house, the commoners were so agitated that he now does not go out, believing that, as a child of a queen, his royal blood sets him apart.
+The narrator, Asterion, introduces himself as a hermit unfairly shunned by society, but seems unaware of his monstrous appearance.
+He recalls how once, when he left his house, the commoners were so agitated that he now does not go out, believing that, as a child of a queen, his royal blood sets him apart.
 Asterion explains how he spends his days in solitude: running through the corridors; pretending to sleep; and sometimes pretending that "the other Asterion" has come to visit, and giving him a tour of the house.